 Careers – If you need a job to help fund your study, talk to careers for help on job searching, CV’s and interview prep.

-International student welfare fund – If you’re an international student experiencing financial hardship, contact your student support team about the International Student Welfare Fund.
+International student welfare fund – If you’re an international student experiencing financial hardship, contact the Student Care team about whether you might be eligible to apply for help from the International Student Welfare Fund.

 Overseas financial aid – If you’re an international student coming to UC, your home country might be able to provide you with financial help.

-Scholarships – If you’re looking at ways to fund your university study, be sure to check out the scholarships, grants and awards available.
+Scholarships – If you’re looking for ways to fund your university study, be sure to check out the scholarships, grants and awards available.

 Student Job Search – Don’t know where to look to find a job?
 Check out Student Job Search, which can have over 3000 jobs available at any given time.